 1.0 Introduction

 Traditional medicine is among the oldest methods used to treat diseases in world.
-Before the advent of English medicine, had existed the traditional medicine which remain in use till today in different parts of the globe.
-Ramavhoya and Nesengani (2022) submitted that reformation of traditional medicine has helped in the treatment of different diseases.
+Before the advent of English medicine, there had existed the traditional medicine which remain in use till today in different parts of the world.
 Precisely, Christian (2021) described traditional medicine as the entirety of knowledge, practices and skills based on the beliefs, experiences, and theories peculiar to different cultures that are used to maintain health, as well as to diagnose, prevent, improve or treat physical and mental illnesses.
-It is noteworthy that traditional medicine is an essential component of health management options in diverse parts of the world, especially the low and middle-income countries of Africa, Asia including Europe and America (Ampomah et al., 2020; Ikhoyameh et al., 2024).
+Ramavhoya and Nesengani (2022) submitted that reformation of traditional medicine has helped in the treatment of different diseases.It is noteworthy that traditional medicine is an essential component of health management options in diverse parts of the world, especially the low and middle-income countries of Africa, Asia including Europe and America (Ampomah et al., 2020; Ikhoyameh et al., 2024).

 The usage of medicinal herbs is a critical part of traditional medicine.
 Importantly, Africa and Asia are endowed greatly with forest where different species of medicinal plants grow and have been utilized in the treatment of ailments (Ani et al., 2024).
 Descriptively, herbs, herbal materials, herbal preparations, and complete herbal products with active plant components, additional plant materials, or mixtures are considered as traditional medicines (Ani et al., 2024).
 They can be found as liquids, powders, capsules, tablets, ointments, or capsules.
-Some are produced in advance while others are only made when necessary and are used to not only treat but also maintain or improve health (Ani et al., 2024).
-Owing to the general ease of access, social and cultural factors, herbal medicine used for treating disease has thus become the standard and has frequently used and patronized by people especially people in rural communities.
+Some are produced in advance while others are only made extemporaneously and are used to not only treat but also maintain or improve health (Ani et al., 2024).
+Owing to the general ease of access, social and cultural factors, herbal medicine used for treating disease has thus become the standard and has frequently been patronized by people especially those in rural communities.

-Farmers live closer to nature as Tlemcani et al. (2023) opined that they understand the relevance of the ecosystem better than people in other professions.
+Farmers live closer to nature, as Tlemcani et al. (2023) opined, hence making them understand the relevance of the ecosystem better than people in other professions.
 Farmers are like botanists.
 This implies that farmers grow plants, know them and make use of them compared to any other group of people (Tlemcani et al., 2023).
-In Africa especially in most parts of Nigeria, crop farming is indispensable and many of the crops been cultivated are highly medicinal (Nkeme et al., 2021).
+In Africa, especially in most parts of Nigeria, crop farming is indispensable and many of the crops being cultivated are highly medicinal (Nkeme et al., 2021).
 Majority of these plants according to Ani et al. (2024) are utilized in the treatment of different types of disease.

 The use of traditional medicines to treat diseases is not a hidden practice to many people living in Africa.
 Most negative perceptions about the use of traditional medicines to treat disease come from the taste.
-Most people say that they will not take traditional medicines because they are bitter, while others maintain that herbal medicines are good but cannot be taken because they induce different side effects such as passage of stool, restlessness, headache and hunger (Ikhoyameh et al., 2024).
+Most people express that they will not take traditional medicines because they are bitter, while others maintain that herbal medicines are good but cannot be taken because they induce different side effects such as passage of stool, restlessness, headache and hunger (Ikhoyameh et al., 2024).
 More so, they may produce other negative effects such as allergic reactions, rashes, asthma, dizziness, agitation, dry mouth, seizures, fatigue, tachycardia, nausea, vomiting, and diarrhea (Niyomnaitham et al., 2023).
 These among others contribute to negative perceptions of traditional medicines.
-In view of the foregoing, the study is set out to assess utilization of traditional medicine among rural farmers in Imo state.
+In view of the foregoing, this current study aimed to assess utilization of traditional medicine among rural farmers in Imo state.
 The following specific objectives were assessed:

 describe the socioeconomic characteristics of the rural farmers;